 Both the addiction and the bipolar should be treated at the same time for the best possible outcomes of both conditions.
 Both medication and therapy should be used to treat co-occurring addiction and bipolar disorder.

 One of the dangers of treating addiction in isolation is that untreated mental illness, in this case bipolar, could easily compromise a person’s sobriety.
-If bipolar symptoms persist, it is more likely that a person will relapse on drugs or alcohol in an effort to self-medicate.
+If bipolar symptoms persist, it is more likely that a person will relapse on drugs or alcohol to self-medicate.

 Additionally, addiction treatment is more successful when the client is treated holistically i.e., when their co-occurring mental health issues are properly addressed in therapy.